Thurrock Acorns Amateur Radio Club

 - GB6BWS (Big Wild Sleepout) The club operated stations on the HF, VHF and UHF bands at the RSPB Rainham Marshes Nature Reserve over the weekend of 21st & 22nd June 2014.
 You can read about the GB6BWS station in the article written by Pete (M0PSX) for Essex Ham.

-MEETINGS WILL regularly feature a talk, a demonstration or a discussion on one of the following topics:
+FORMAL MEETINGS feature a talk, a demonstration or a discussion, often by guest speakers, on one of the following topics.

 - SSTV (Slow Scan TV)

 - DX (long distance (outside Europe) communication)

 - OPERATING PRACTICES (Etiquette, Q codes, band plans etc)